fedebrando/SantaClausProblem/README.md

 ### v3

-This version generalizes version 1 by allowing an arbitrary number of Santa Claus entities.
+This version **generalizes version 1 by allowing an arbitrary number of Santa Claus entities**.
 You can specify the number of elves, reindeer, and Santa Claus instances as command-line parameters.
 Run the following command from the `/build/bin` directory:

 ```shell
 ./main3 n_reindeer n_elves n_santa